 Knowing How to Use a Lawn Aerator in early Spring will allow your grass to receive vital nutrients, water, and air to grow thicker.

-4) Use the Seasonal Fertilization Program
+4) Use a “Seasonal Fertilization Program”

 Feeding your lawn at regular seasonal intervals throughout the year is a reliable approach to weed prevention.
-Using a granular spreader or hose applicator, applying – liquid fertilizer, and based on specific weed germination cycles, you can significantly promote the overall health of your grass and make it more difficult for weeds to gain a foothold.
+Using a granular spreader or hose applicator, apply – liquid fertilizer and based on specific weed germination cycles.

-Fertilizers can also serve a double purpose, as many products contain fertilizer and weed-killing herbicides that won’t harm grass.
 One of the best products we recommend for this purpose is Scotts Turf Builder Triple Action Weed Killer and Fertilizer.

-5) Use a Professional Lawn Treatment Company
+5) Optional: Use a Professional Lawn Treatment Company

 We all know how long grass seed takes to grow fully, and keeping your lawn free of weeds requires regular maintenance, but the results are well worth it in the end.